 Happenings

+Fall is when nuts and acorns drop, wild grapes and persimmons ripen and the earth is full of change and surprises.
 Organic farmer, naturalist and licensed psychotherapist Leif Diamant will guide you from Shakori Hills to his neighboring homestead.
 Visit the African Dwarf goat herd, meet some wild animals, consume edible and medicinal wild plants and beverages.
 Come along on this popular walk for greater knowledge and deeper intimacy with Nature.
-Meet at the Bridge by Healing Arts, Friday 12pm, and return by 2pm
+Meet at the Bridge by Healing Arts, Friday 11am, and return by 1pm

 Spirit Masks